 Provide First Aid and Call 911

 A person should know what to do in the immediate aftermath of a motor vehicle accident involving a big truck.
-Big trucks can be large box package delivery trucks, tankers carrying liquids, garbage trucks and big rigs sometimes called 18-wheelers.
-Due to the sheer size, weight, and momentum of large trucks, the injuries suffered by other vehicles can be most catastrophic.
-A big rig jack knifing on an interstate highway at 80 miles per hour can involve dozens of cars and result in mass casualties.
+Big trucks can be large box package delivery trucks, tankers carrying liquids, garbage trucks, and big rigs, sometimes called 18-wheelers.
+Due to large trucks’ sheer size, weight, and momentum, the injuries suffered by other vehicles can be most catastrophic.
+A big rig jackknifing on an interstate highway at 80 miles per hour can involve dozens of cars and result in mass casualties.

 Do Not Leave the Scene